-The course duration is 2.5 days, in order to leave time for ample exercises and discussions.
+The course leaves ample time for exercises and discussions.

 You will receive a set of concise preparatory materials in advance, to ensure that you have a basic knowledge of EU processes and thus be able to take full advantage of the detailed sessions and practical exercises in the course.

 The introductory module

 We would want you to get maximum benefits out of this course, irrespective of your level of knowledge on EU decision-making.

 So in this course, we have included an introductory module to be held on the afternoon before the commencement of the detailed course, covering the following topics:

 - The legal bases for what the EU can and cannot do